defencedog/orangepi3b_v2.1/files_tools/vendor_Kernel6.1/README.md

 # Here are `debs` & patches for Vendor Kernel 6.1
-The above files can convert your existing Linux platform into a powerful media streaming device.
+The following files can convert your existing Linux platform into a powerful media streaming device.
 The latest vendor kernel will enble H265 / H264 video decoding.
 RKNPU is also a useful feature to use.
 However 3.5mm audio out / microphone is **not working**

 ```
 armbian-bsp-cli-orangepi3b-vendor_24.11.0-trunk_arm64__1-PC9787-V0202-H2670-B199a-R89c9.deb